 reviewing 12 Monkeys, Big Little Lies, Bosch, Colony, Designated Survivor, Fauda, Game of Thrones, Homeland, House of Cards, Humans, Narcos, Peaky Blinders, Outlander, Ray Donovan, Sense8, Somewhere Between, Stranger Things, The: Affair, Americans, Girlfriend Experience, Man in the High Castle, Missing, OA, Walking Dead; Timeless, Travelers, Twin Peaks, Vikings, Westworld +movies, music, politics

-George Santayana had an irrational faith in reason ...
-I have irrational faith in television.
+George Santayana had irrational faith in reason - I have irrational faith in TV.

 Saturday, December 15, 2012

 Free Sample of The Plot to Save Socrates

 In the year 2042, Sierra Waters, a young graduate student in Classics, is shown a new dialog of Socrates, recently discovered, in which a time traveler tries to argue that Socrates might escape death by travel to the future!
 Thomas, the elderly scholar who has shown her the document, disappears, and Sierra immediately begins to track down the provenance of the manuscript with the help of her classical scholar boyfriend, Max.

 The trail leads her to time machines in gentlemen’s clubs in London and in New York, and into the past–and to a time traveler from the future, posing as Heron of Alexandria in 150 AD.
 Complications, mysteries, travels, and time loops proliferate as Sierra tries to discern who is planning to save the greatest philosopher in human history.
 Fascinating historical characters from Alcibiades to William Henry Appleton, the great nineteenth-century American publisher, to Hypatia and Plato and Socrates himself appear.